abewheel/RollerCoaster/README.md

 ## Technical Details

 Roller Coaster was implemented in Visual Studio 2017 using C++ and OpenGL.
+Most of the action occurs in RollerCoaster/assign2/assign2.cpp.
 It accepts a list of control matices to define each of the spline segments, uses an s value of 1/2, and interpolates the u parameter between 0.0 and 1.0 in increments of 0.01 for each spline segment.
 It calculates the spline tangents, normals, and binormals at each point for a realistic roller coaster ride simulation.
 Roller Coaster utilizes OpenGL's texture mapping functionality for the ground and sky box